Oobah Butler: Awards

-Butler received three awards in 2018 - one from the British Society of Magazine Editors for Best Content Idea 2018, Video Project of the Year from the British Media Awards, and another from the DRUM Agency for Content Creator of the Year 2018, which he sent a Norwegian stand-in to accept, and nobody realised.
+Butler received three awards in 2018 - one from the British Society of Magazine Editors for Best Content Idea 2018, Video Project of the Year from the British Media Awards, and another from the DRUM Agency for Content Creator of the Year 2018, which he sent a Norwegian stand-in to accept.
 Butler also received a 2019 Webby Award, using an AI to write his acceptance speech at the ceremony at Cipriani in New York.
+In July 2023 he won Best Male Personality ‘23 at the National Reality Television Awards for his work on Catfish UK.